 and vigorous trees.
 Ripens Late July.
 Zones 6-8.
 (750 chill hours)

-This yellow freestone peach is large and firm with a red blush over gold.
+This white semi-freestone peach is large and firm with a red skin.

-large, and is of very good quality.
-Ripens last of July to early August.
+over yellow large, and is of very good quality.
+Ripens last of July.

 large attractive red-skinned freestone peaches hold an aromatic white